 No, there will be no disruption to your supply when changing energy provider.
 When you switch, it's just the provider that changes and your gas and electricity is still supplied through the existing pipes and cables, meaning there'll be no loss of supply.

 Yes, you should be able to switch energy supplier if you rent your property, but the way you go about it will depend upon who looks after the energy bills.

 If you pay the energy bills directly to the property's supplier, then you're free to compare prices and switch at any time.
 If you've just moved into a rental property, you'll be on your supplier's more expensive standard variable rate, so you should compare energy prices to find a cheaper deal as soon as possible.

 If your landlord pays for the energy to the property, you need to speak to them about switching to the best possible energy tariff to ensure your bills are kept to a minimum.
-If you have just moved into a property and are not sure who supplies your energy then contact us today.
+If you have just moved into a property and are not sure who supplies your gas and electricity then contact us today.

 Yes.
 Prepayment meters don't have the same range of tariffs available to choose from nor do all price comparison websites cater for prepayment customers, but you should still compare rates to find the best possible deal.